1983 Spanish local elections

-The 1983 Spanish local elections were held on Sunday, 8 May 1983, to elect all 67,505 councillors in the 7,781 municipalities of Spain and all 1,024 seats in 38 provincial deputations.
-They were held concurrently with regional elections in thirteen autonomous communities, as well as local elections in the three foral deputations of the Basque Country and the ten island councils in the Balearic and Canary Islands.
+Local elections were held in Spain on 8 May 1983 to elect all 67,505 councillors in the 7,781 Spanish municipalities, all 1,177 provincial seats in 41 provinces (including 38 indirectly-elected provincial deputations and the three foral deputations in the Basque Country) and 191 seats in ten island councils (seven Canarian and three Balearic ones).
+They were held concurrently with regional elections in thirteen autonomous communities.